 The following are the airlines that you may consider if looking for direct flights from prominent cities and states.

-By Road.
 There are regular inter-state tourist buses from other cities to Delhi that terminates at the three major inter-state bus stands which are ISBT at Kashmere Gate, Sarai Kale Khan, and Anand Vihar Bus Terminus.
 You will get regular and frequent buses from Chandigarh to Delhi with one-way fare starting from Rs.400 per passenger, from Jaipur Rs.190, from Dehradun Rs.195, from Agra Rs.295, and from Panipat Rs.400.
 The price may go up to Rs.1500 and above in the case of luxury buses.

 You can also travel via your own vehicle through motorable national and state highways.
 Below mentioned is an estimate of distance in kilometers and the best route to take if arriving from nearby or metro cities.

-By Train.
 The train connectivity from and to Delhi to other Indian cities is also very good.
 It is a very affordable and convenient option for anyone to travel via train.
 There are three major railway stations in Delhi where you may deboard: New Delhi Railway Station, Old Delhi Railway Station, and Hazrat Nizamuddin Railway Station.
 The following are some of the direct trains that you may consider from nearby cities and states.

 Chawri Bazar and New Delhi Metro Stations that are located on the Yellow Line on the Delhi Metro route map are close to New Delhi Railway Station.
 Chandni Chowk metro station is the nearest if you have deboarded the train at Old Delhi Railway Station and Indraprastha metro station located on the Blue line is the nearest to reach from Hazrat Nizamuddin Railway Station.